tony-aw/tinycodet/cran-comments.md

 0 errors | 0 warnings | 0 notes

-## This is a re-submission of the 'tinycodet' package; updating it to version 0.3.0.
+## This is a re-submission of the 'tinycodet' package, updating it to version 0.3.0.
 Sorry for the submission after slightly less than a month (instead of > 1 months), but I found a bug (despite my many unit tests) that really needed to be fixed quickly.
 I beg your understanding.

 Change log: